 I was diagnosed with hypothyroidism, an underactive thyroid, the year following the birth of my first son in 2006.
 I struggled day to day with a fatigue that hit me like an avalanche of bricks.
 I trusted my doctors and followed their thyroid drug protocol to the letter never once thinking they might not know everything there was to know about hypothyroidism.
 I trusted them as the experts especially when I became pregnant that second time.

 I would later learn that my Ivy League medical school trained and top awarded doctors in New York City did not know enough about hypothyroidism, especially the dangers of hypothyroidism and pregnancy.
-Under their care my TSH (thyroid stimulating hormone), the gold standard for measuring thyroid function in mainstream medicine, reached levels far above the pregnancy recommended reference range and endangered my baby’s life.
+Under their care, my TSH (thyroid-stimulating hormone), the gold standard for measuring thyroid function in mainstream medicine, reached levels far above the pregnancy recommended reference range and endangered my baby’s life.

 A study presented June 2012 at The Endocrine Society’s 94th Annual Meeting in Houston recommended that all pregnant women should undergo thyroid screening in the first trimester of pregnancy.
 The study was conducted on 1,000 pregnant women in their first trimester in Ludhiana in Punjab, India.
 According to the study’s lead author Jubbin Jagan Jacob, M.D., “The study found that even mild thyroid dysfunction could greatly increase the risk of serious problems.
-Women with mild thyroid dysfunction had double the risk of miscarriage, premature labor or low birth weight as compared to pregnant women with normal thyroid function.
-They also had seven times greater risk of still birth.”
+Women with mild thyroid dysfunction had double the risk of miscarriage, premature labor, or low birth weight as compared to pregnant women with normal thyroid function.
+They also had a seven times greater risk of stillbirth.”

-In the Journal of Medical Screening, researchers in a large study of 9,400 pregnant women demonstrated that pregnant women with hypothyroidism had a second trimester miscarriage risk four times the risk of women who were not hypothyroid.
+In the Journal of Medical Screening, researchers in a large study of 9,400 pregnant women demonstrated that pregnant women with hypothyroidism had a second-trimester miscarriage risk four times the risk of women who were not hypothyroid.

 According to a 2008 study in the Indian Journal of Medical Sciences, hypothyroidism has a statistically significant relationship with recurrent pregnancy loss in the first trimester.
 According to researchers: “Thyroid hormones are essential for the growth and metabolism of the growing fetus.
 Early in pregnancy the mother supplies her fetus with thyroid hormones.
 If the mother is hypothyroid, she cannot supply her fetus with enough thyroid hormones.
 Hence hypothyroidism is a risk factor for pregnancy loss.”